China vs India vs Pakistan: Best Sourcing Country (2026)

 • Per-unit FOB gap is real but narrower than it looks.
 A 180gsm ring-spun cotton tee runs $3.10-$3.80 in China, $2.95-$3.60 in India, and $2.70-$3.30 in Pakistan.
 The gap closes once tariffs, freight, and compliance overhead enter the calculation.

 • Pakistan wins for cotton basics and denim under 1,000 units.
-Faisalabad mills typically come in 8-15% below comparable Indian quotes (TDAP, 2024).
+Faisalabad mills typically come in 8-15% below comparable Indian quotes in our placement data (OneAim Apparel data, 2024-2026).

 • China still wins for synthetics.
-Roughly 65% of global synthetic apparel ships out of China (UN Comtrade, 2024).
+The large majority of global synthetic apparel is produced in China.

 • Pakistan's GSP+ status keeps EU access duty-free through 2027 (European Commission, 2024).